Shivmau/Crash-Course-React-Assignments---2/README.md

 export default User;
 ```

 Now, you have to complete the code in the `Posts` and `Post` components.
-The `Posts` component should fetch a list of posts from an API using Axios ( Perform side effect ) as soon as component mounts and display them using the `Post` component.
-Complete the Missing Code
+Complete the missing part in Post component such that the side effects are performed as soon as component or whenever page state changes ( Basically API calls are made during mount phase or whenever page state changes )

 ```jsx
 // src/components/Posts.jsx